- is managed by Innovative Education Management (IEM).

 How does school funding work?

-- The IF is set up in an IF account that is managed by the ES.
-When families are placing orders for curriculum or supplies with an approved school product vendor, or signing up for classes with an approved school service vendor, the ES will issue a purchase order from the families IF account to the approved vendor.
+The instructional funds (IF) are set up in an IF account that is managed by the ES.
+When families are placing orders for curriculum or supplies with an approved school product vendor, or signing up for classes with an approved school service vendor, the ES will issue a purchase order from the family's IF account to the approved vendor.

 How often are Instructional Funds (IF) allocated and what are the amounts?